 Laboratory Leadership

-Dr. Merrin directs the Methodology, Adolescent Development, and Problem Behavior (MAP) Lab, which focuses on translating rigorous research into actionable prevention and intervention strategies.
+Dr. Merrin directs the Methodology, Adolescent Development, and Prevention (MAP) Lab, which focuses on translating rigorous research into actionable prevention and intervention strategies.
 The lab has produced 13 student-led publications and provides extensive mentorship opportunities for both undergraduate and graduate students.

 As an applied scholar committed to community impact, Dr. Merrin works with schools and community organizations serving at-risk youth, which includes serving on the board of directors at Elmcrest Children’s Center.
 His work addresses four fundamental questions: (1) What long-term processes influence healthy adolescent development?
 (2) When and for whom do these processes differ?
 (3) How do these processes interact?
 (4) How can findings inform prevention and intervention efforts?